 This section of the SOAP note template deals with the patient's illness identified in the previous section.
-A treatment plan is worked out, specifying the required medication, therapies and operations.
+A treatment plan is worked out, specifying the required medication, therapies, and operations.
 This section is also used for patient education such as lifestyle changes (e.g. dietary restrictions, no extreme sports, etc.).
 Additional tests and follow-up consultations are also specified.
 With the selected example, the following plan can be written as SOAP notes:

-Medical staff can use the Lumiform tool to digitally fill out their SOAP note template This dramatically improves the quality and continuity of patient care by providing the following benefits of a digital solution:
+Medical staff can use the Lumiform tool to digitally fill out their SOAP note template.
+This dramatically improves the quality and continuity of patient care by providing the following benefits of a digital solution:

-To help you get started with a digital SOAP note checklist, we have selected the best templates, which you can download free of charge and customize according to your needs.
+To help you get started with a digital SOAP note checklist, we have selected the best templates you can download free of charge and customize according to your needs.
 Our simple form construction kit also offers you the possibility to quickly and easily create your own templates for your SOAP notes.